-After the successful completion of the paper, the students will be able -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

-- 1. Analyze the social, political, economic, literary conditions of the respective literary ages - 2.
+- 1. Analyse the social, political, economic, literary conditions of the respective literary ages - 2.
 Employ the impact of Victorianism on the development of literary form and literary modes of expression - 3.
 Critique the various writers prescribed in the syllabus

-\Alfred, Lord Tennyson

-: Crossing the Bar

-Idylls of the King [Extract from Fifteen Poets]
+Alfred, Lord Tennyson: Crossing the Bar, Idylls of the King [Extract from Fifteen Poets]

-\ Mathew Arnold

-: The Scholar Gypsy
+Mathew Arnold The Scholar Gypsy

-\ Robert Browning

-: Andrea Del Sarto
+Robert Browning: Andrea Del Sarto